NMAB15025U Stochastic Processes 2

 Same as ordinary exam.

-If the compulsory assignments were not approved before the ordinary exam they must be resubmitted at the latest two weeks before the beginning of the re-exam week.
-They must be approved before the re-exam.
+If the compulsory assignments were not approved before the ordinary exam they must be (re)submitted.
+They must be approved at the latest three weeks before the beginning of the re-exam week.

 Criteria for exam assesment

 The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome of the course.